zetanumbers/posts/myosotis.md

  - `core::mem::ManuallyDrop::new` should have leak bound over input type, but intrinsically maybe author has some destructor besides the drop that would benefit from `ManuallyDrop::new_unchecked` fallback;
- - `Rc` and `Arc` may themself be put inside of the contained value, creating an ownership loop, although there should probably be an unsafe (constructors) fallback in case ownership cycles are guaranteed to be broken before cleanup;
+ - `Rc` and `Arc` may themselves be put inside of the contained value, creating an ownership loop, although there should probably be an unsafe (constructors) fallback in case ownership cycles are guaranteed to be broken before cleanup;